 Heft

-The Department of Obstetrics and Gynecology is very excited to announce that the ACGME has approved our application for a sixth resident With 6 residents per year, we will eventually have a full complement of 24 ObGyn residents.
+The Department of Obstetrics and Gynecology is very excited to announce that the ACGME has approved our application for a sixth resident.
+With 6 residents per year, we will eventually have a full complement of 24 ObGyn residents.

 Our department has grown tremendously over the last five years, and we now treat more patients than ever before.
 This complement increase will help keep pace with that growth and allow us to expand into new educational opportunities.